 I have often been asked to give someone one good reason to go on living.
-The problem with that question is what one person thinks is a good reason to live will not seem good enough to another person.
+The problem with that question is what one person thinks is a good reason to live will not seem anywhere near good enough to another person.

 In 1983 the Journal of Counseling and Clinical Psychology (Vol 51, No 2) published a study conducted by Linehan, Goodstein, Nielsen & Chiles which contained a list of reasons people gave for continuing to live when they were considering suicide.